brunomnsilva/JavaFXSmartGraph/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details. **All derivative work should include this license**.